InPermutation/InPermutation.github.io/_drafts/diode-logic.md

 Can this be exploited to create logic gates?
 Is this subset of the game Turing complete?

-## Step 0: Which way are signals flowing?

 We can exploit the priority function of splitters to create binary logic gates.

-If you're thinking "the stuff on the belt is the signal," the problem is that stuff on belts travels fairly slowly, so you're limited in the speed of the circuit you can create.
+If you're thinking "the stuff on the belt is the signal," there's one problem: stuff on belts travels fairly slowly, so you're limited in the speed of the circuit you can create.

-## Step 1: Create gates

 If you fill up the belts with stuff, and use "jammed" as a 0 and "moving" as a 1, signals can propagate immediately.
 This gets more confusing, because there are two kinds of inputs and outputs: the "logic" output is moving in the opposite direction of the "material" output.
 Coincidentally, due to Ben Franklin's "single-fluid model" of electricity, the same thing happens in real circuits: the electrons actually flow in the opposite direction of the logic signals!